timoffex/KnightQuest/KnightQuest/README.md

 ## Playing the game

-Right now, the game is started by opening just the `GameSingletonsScene` and pressing Play.
-This opens the `SampleScene`.
+Right now, the game is started by opening the `MainScene` and pressing Play.
+The play button in the scene opens the `SampleScene`.

 Once I start using multiple scenes, I'll write an editor utility to start the game in a particular scene (spawning the player character there).

+## Cameras and canvases

+Every `Canvas` should either be world-space or camera-space.
+Camera-space canvases should be parented to their camera (I'll need to think about this more if I add more UI elements).

+The only EventSystem is in MainScene.

+"Game scenes" (that is scenes containing playable content) should only have Cinemachine virtual cameras with the `GameSceneVirtualCamera` component.

 # Coding notes